ResearchComputing/Documentation/docs/gateways/OnDemand.md

 * When the session starts, the file navigator panel displays CURC root.
 You can navigate to one of your CURC spaces by selecting `home` or `projects` from the file panel on the left.
 Alternatively, you can go to "File" then "Open Path" and enter your path in the field (e.g. `/projects/<your username>`).
 * For more information on running Jupyter sessions, [check out RC’s page on Jupyter](./jupyterhub.html).
 * Closing the window will not terminate the job, you can use the “My Interactive Sessions” tab to view all open interactive sessions and terminate them.
+* One can access a single GPU via the `Jupyter Session (Custom)` application by following the instructions provided in the [GPU access for Jupyter Sessions](#gpu-access-for-jupyter-sessions) section below.

 ##### RStudio